krissh-the-dev/trident/README.md

 # Trident Text Editor
-A new classical text editor
+A new classical powerful text editor made with Java Swing package and passion!

-What's new:
+## What's new:
- << Will be added when stable channel is open >>
+ * Will be added from next beta release

-Current features:
+## Current features:
- * Opens files
+ * Opens, edits, saves any file
+ * Working Cut, Copy, Paste options on Edit menu and Working area context menu
+ * Working Undo, Redo options
- * Keyboard shortcuts to menus
+ * Options to View and Erase clipboard contents
- * File is editable, but save option not implemented yet.
- * New command that opens tempfile
+ * Key Board Shortcuts and Mnemonics
- * An alpha About section
+ * About Section
+ * Improved status bar with File saved status and File type
+ * A Clean and Neat User Interface
- * Saves file
+ * Unsaved file confirmation on File -> Exit
+ * New HD Icon

+## Bugs:
- * Save as dialog
+ * Save function loops twice
+ * Stupidly opens all kinds of files
+ * Meaningless Cut, Copy option when no text is selected
+ * Meaningless Paste option when clipboard is empty
+ * Show Clipboard Contents Dialog layout glitches

-Coming soon:
+## Coming soon:
+ * Configurations and/ or Settings
- * Word wrap controlling
+ * Themes
- * Editing options
+ * About file

-LTF:
+### LTF:
  - File->Rename
+ - File->Delete
  - File->Close